 3.4 A process within your club for recording and monitoring incidents, concerns and referrals, and storing these securely in compliance with relevant legislation.
-The evidence should be; specific disclosure/allegation.
+The evidence should be; a sample pro forma for recording an incident. a sample reporting flow chart.
+Guidelines on how to respond to a disclosure.
+Your club's designated safeguarding children officer has knowledge of what constitutes a concern about inappropriate or unacceptable behaviour.
+Information on how to respond to a child who says that either they or another child is being abused.
+Information on how to respond to allegations against a member of staff, a volunteer or another young person.
+Information on how to respond to concerns about a child's welfare where there is no specific disclosure/allegation.
 Information included in staff/volunteer induction.
 Availability of contact details for your local HSCT and police (for Northern Ireland) or HSE and Gardaí (for the Republic of Ireland), including out-of-hours contacts.
 3.5 Well-publicised ways for those involved in your club to raise concerns about unacceptable behaviour by other staff/volunteers/parents or by other young people.
 These include external concerns.
 A process in place for communicating your reporting procedures and how to access the reporting pro forma to the club coaches, volunteers children or parents.
 Children and young people are provided with information on where to go to for help and advice in relation to abuse, harassment and bullying.
-Have a process for communicating who your club's designated safeguarding children officer is and how to contact them.
-Provide parents and children with extracts of the safeguarding policy when their child joins your club.
-3.6 A process for dealing with complaints by parents/carers and by young people about unacceptable and/or abusive behaviour towards children.
-Written procedure with clear timescales for resolving the complaint.
-Promotion of how those involved in your club can make a complaint.
+Have a process for communi- club's designated safeguard s and how to contact them.
+Provide parents and childre he safeguarding policy who your club. ling children officer n with extracts of 3.6 A process for dealing with complaints by parents/carers and by young people about unacceptable and/or abusive behaviour towards children.
+Written procedure with clear resolving the complaint.
+Promotion of how those inv can make a complaint.
 A disciplinary process.
 An appeals process.
 3.7 Guidance on confidentiality and information sharing available.
-This may include guidance on storing, destroying and accessing records.
-Confidentiality statement.
-Commitment to use information only for the purpose for which it was requested.
+This may include guidance destroying and accessing re Confidentiality statement.
+Commitment to use informa- purpose for which it was re cords. ation only for the